stuffedwombat/stuffedwombat.github.io/25_01_10_how_i_prototype.md

 If the idea is really interestening, I will remember it.
 The next time I feel the urge to prototype, I might remake something I have already prototyped, trying to quickly get at the part with the  interestening idea.
 But I might just as well feel compelled to prototype something completely different.

 Regardless, all of these prototypes are thrown away.
 I do not reuse code or assets from them.
 This is crucial.
 Prototypes are for throwing away.
 The purpose of a prototype is not to provide you with clean code or reusable assets.
 The purpose of a prototype is to give you information.
-Once you have gotten the information, the prototype should be discarded.
+Once you have gotten the information, you should discard the prototype.

 I can afford to constantly throw prototypes away because I am very fast in my engine.
 I am very fast in my engine because I have made thousands of prototypes.
 Over all these years of throwing things away and remaking them, I have started to think about my work in terms of concepts.